 Here's how Epicodus will evaluate your attendance:

-As long you turn in your work daily, pair, and participate in class, attendance will not be an issue.
+As long you sign in and out on time, pair program, and participate in class, attendance will not be an issue.
 Your teacher may adjust your attendance at their discretion.
-Based on your project's commit history and other expectations, you may be marked On Time, Absent, Tardy, or Left Early.
+Based on sign in and sign out time, your pair feedback at the end of the day, and other expectations, you may be marked On Time, Absent, Tardy, or Left Early.
 A quick reminder: an absence counts as a full missed day while a tardy or left early counts as half of a day.
-Your goal is to be "On Time" every day - though please note that Epicodus provides a generous and flexible attendance policy.
+Your goal is to be On Time every day - though please note that Epicodus provides a generous and flexible attendance policy.

 It is also required to attend all standups.
 Crucial information is often shared during standup and we don't want you to miss any of it!
 However, we are aware that some students may have issues with their technology that make it more difficult to take part in video standup.
 In order to take part in video standup each day, we recommend the following:

 Best option: Your computer has a working camera and access to consistent internet.
 If your internet is inconsistent, try using a wired ethernet connection or move your computer closer to the router.

 Backup option: If you are having issues with connectivity or don't have a camera, you can use your phone instead.
 Download the Google Hangouts application on your phone and connect to video standups via the application.

 If neither of the above work: Please contact your instructor as soon as possible.

 Students are responsible for making sure they are marked on time for the day.
 However, we are aware that extenuating circumstances can come up.
 Each student can request teachers to fix a late sign in or a late/early sign-out twice through their Epicodus program.
 This means teachers will update attendance twice in the entire 20 weeks, not twice per language section.